ohehe/HexMeshSimplification/README.md

 **Introduction**:
 ----------------------
-In this paper, we propose an improved singularity structure simplification method for hexahedral (hex) meshes using a weighted ranking approach.
-In previous work, the selection of to-be-collapsed base complex sheets/chords is only based on their thickness, which will introduce a few closed-loops and cause an early termination of simplification and a slow convergence rate.
-In this paper, a new weighted ranking function is proposed by combining the valence prediction function of local singularity structure, shape quality metric of elements and the width of base complex sheets/chords together.
-Adaptive refinement and local optimization are also introduced to improve the uniformity and aspect ratio of mesh elements.
-Compared to thickness ranking methods, our weighted ranking approach can yield a simpler singularity structure with fewer base-complex components, while achieving comparable Hausdorff distance ratio and better mesh qual- ity.
+In this paper, we propose an improved singularity structure simplification method for hexahedral (hex) meshes using a

+weighted ranking approach.
+In previous work, the selection of to-be-collapsed base complex sheets/chords is only based on

+their thickness, which will introduce a few closed-loops and cause an early termination of simplification and a slow

+convergence rate.
+In this paper, a new weighted ranking function is proposed by combining the valence prediction function

+of local singularity structure, shape quality metric of elements and the width of base complex sheets/chords together.

+Adaptive refinement and local optimization are also introduced to improve the uniformity and aspect ratio of mesh

+elements.
+Compared to thickness ranking methods, our weighted ranking approach can yield a simpler singularity structure

+with fewer base-complex components, while achieving comparable Hausdorff distance ratio and better mesh quality.

 Comparisons on a hex-mesh dataset are performed to demonstrate the effectiveness of the proposed method.

 **Content**:
 ----------------------
-The simpilification results of our method with different cofficients of k_sv and k_sd are
+The simpilification results of our method with different cofficients of k_sv and k_sd are provided in '0.3ksv_0.7ksd_

-provided in '0.3ksv_0.7ksd_0.2ksq' and '0.4ksv_0.6ksd_0.2ksq' folder respectively, the

-simplification results of ranking by valence term and width term are also provided in
+0.2ksq' and '0.4ksv_0.6ksd_0.2ksq' folder respectively, the simplification results of ranking by valence term and width

-'valence_term' and 'width_term' folder respectively.
-Moreover, the mesh file (.vtk),
+term are also provided in 'valence_term' and 'width_term' folder respectively.
+Moreover, the mesh file (.vtk), histogram

-histogram of scaled Jacobian (.png) and statistics (.txt) are included in each folder.

-The statistics of results includes minimum scaled Jacobian, average scaled Jacobian,
+of scaled Jacobian (.png) and statistics (.txt) are included in each folder.
+The statistics of results includes minimum

-Hausdorff distance ratio, the number of base-complex components, and total time.
+scaled Jacobian, average scaled Jacobian, Hausdorff distance ratio, the number of base-complex components, and total time.

 **Usage**:
 ----------------------